 ReadyToRegister event.
 This function calls the standard Gigya SDK function

-register(String email, String password, Map<String, Object> params, GigyaLoginCallback<T> callback) to register the user in Gigya, so you do not need to call this Gigya function yourself.
+register(String email, String password, Map<String, Object> params, GigyaLoginCallback<T> callback) to register the user in Gigya, so that you do not need to call this Gigya function yourself.
 You can define custom parameters for the registration request and pass it to

-Similar to the Registration screen, add the passwordless authentication to your application's Login screen by including the OwnIdButton view with type
+Similar to the Registration screen, add passwordless authentication to your application's Login screen by including the OwnIdButton view with the type

-See complete example here.
+See a complete example here.

 backgroundColor- background color of the button (default value

 borderColor- border color of the button (default value

 Here's an example on how you can change these parameters:

 In case you don't want to create an instance of OwnID Gigya SDK from React Native or if you use a custom Gigya account model, you can create the OwnID Gigya SDK instance from native Android and iOS code.

 The OwnID SDK uses a configuration file in your